-- Upgrading of new transformers and refurbishment of old transformers; - Underground network cabling, - Bulk supply to Ladismith and Calitzdorp Upgrading of substations; - · Meter replacement of conventional to prepaid meters; - · Replacement of three phased prepaid meters; - Electricity connections to farm houses and or informal settlements - Upgrading of overhead networks - Upgrading and refurbishment of infrastructure will result in a secure revenue stream as well as quality services delivered to the residents of Kannaland.
+- Upgrading of new transformers and refurbishment of old transformers; - Underground network cabling, - Bulk supply to Ladismith and Calitzdorp Upgrading of substations; - Meter replacement of conventional to prepaid meters; - Replacement of three phased prepaid meters;

+- Electricity connections to farm houses and or informal settlements - Upgrading of overhead networks - Upgrading and refurbishment of infrastructure will result in a secure revenue stream as well as quality services delivered to the residents of Kannaland.
 The Municipality's aim is to budget for the maintenance of all electrical upgrades.

-The electrification of houses in Calitzdorp for the housing project will start in the 2020/21 financial year.
+The electrification of houses in Calitzdorp for the housing project will start in the 2021/22 financial year depending on the human settlement project progress.